icopy-site/awesome/docs/awesome/free-for-dev.md

   * [encore.dev](https://encore.dev/) — Backend framework using static analysis to provide automatic infrastructure, boilerplate free code, and more.
 Includes free cloud hosting for hobby projects.
   * [gearhost.com](https://www.gearhost.com/pricing) — Platform for .NET and PHP apps.
 256 MB of RAM for free on a shared server with limited resources
   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
-  * [glitch.com](https://glitch.com/) — Free public/private hosting with features such as code sharing and real-time collaboration.
+  * [glitch.com](https://glitch.com/) — Free public hosting with features such as code sharing and real-time collaboration.
 Free plan has 1000 hours/month limit.
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
   * [Krucible](https://usekrucible.com) — Krucible is a platform for creating Kubernetes clusters for testing and development.
 Free tier accounts come with 25 cluster-hours per month.
   * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting unlimited users, 0.5 GB storage and 1 GB RAM per app.
 Also Studio and Studio Pro IDEs are allowed in free tier.